slowernews/wisdom-tldr/chapters/chapter_appendix.md

 A college education may help you make a living.
 Self-education may make you a fortune.
 The value of formal education is signaling, rather than actual learning.
 The purpose of high education is first and foremost to meet people and build relationships.

+If you're not surprised you're not really learning.

 Education leads toward a continuing self-discovery; training leads toward a final self-definition.
 School rewards generalists, the world not so.

 > *"«I want to have a safety net so I can get a job.» This is what my daughter said to me.
 Where did she learn the phrase «safety net»?